AFCI Breakers & Outlets

 Protect Your Home and Family with The AFCI Breaker

-The AFCI breaker is the only breaker that is on the market today that can actually prevent a fire!
-The AFCI works so good it is now required on almost all electrical circuits.
+The AFCI breaker is the only breaker on the market today that can prevent a fire!
+It works so well that it is now required on almost all electrical circuits.

-This by far is one of the best advancements in electrical history!
-The AFCI breaker and AFCI receptacle saves lives and can prevent property damage.
+This is by far one of the best advancements in electrical history!
+The AFCI breaker and AFCI receptacle save lives and can prevent property damage.

 Like any electrical component, electrical breakers can go bad.
-If your breaker trips and does not reset, please give our electricians a call at (352) 350-7878 or use the service request form above.
+If your breaker trips and does not reset, please give our electricians a call at (352) 350-7878 or use the Request Service form on this page.

 What does The AFCI Breaker Do?

-AFCI breakers must be installed to the requirements set forth by the National Electrical Code.
-The rules are becoming more stringent as well and for good reason.
+AFCI breakers must be installed according to the requirements set forth by the National Electrical Code.
+The rules are becoming more stringent, and for good reason.
 The AFCI breaker is the only breaker on the market that can prevent a fire, keeping you and your family safe.

-The AFCI breaker is designed to detect a wide range of arcing electrical faults that can happen in your electrical wiring, devices, outlets, switches and other associated devices.
-If an arc fault is detected the breaker will immediately turn off, reducing the risk of an electrical fire or shock.
+The AFCI breaker is designed to detect various arcing electrical faults in your electrical wiring, devices, outlets, switches, and other associated devices.
+If an arc fault is detected, the breaker will immediately turn off, reducing the electrical fire or shock risk.

 The AFCI Receptacle